Exact confidence intervals and hypothesis tests for parameters of discrete distributions: The lack of strict nestedness and its implications

 \subsection{Confidence intervals not based on test-inversion}

 An interesting class of confidence intervals are based on minimization algorithms.
-This class includes the \citet{st2}, \citet{crow56}, \citet{bs1}, \citet{ca1}, \citet{casella89}, \citet{byrne01b} and \citet{schilling14} intervals.
-For such intervals the shortest interval is determined for each $\alpha$.
+This class includes \cite{st2,crow56,bs1,ca1,casella89,byrne01b} and \cite{schilling14} intervals.
+For such intervals, the shortest interval is determined for each $\alpha$.
 What typically occurs for these intervals is that they correspond to inversion of different tests for different $\alpha$.
-Often this will result in intervals that lack nestedness (and not only strict nestedness), as it leads to some values of $\theta$ having multiple p-values attached to them.
-This can be seen in Figure \ref{fig2}: neither the Crow interval for the binomial parameter nor the Crow-Gardner and Kabaila-Byrne intervals for the Poisson parameter are nested.
+Often this will result in intervals that lack nestedness (and not only strict nestedness), as it leads to some values of $\theta$ having multiple $p$-values attached to them.
+This can be seen in Figure~\ref{fig2}: neither the Crow interval for the binomial parameter nor the Crow--Gardner and Kabaila--Byrne intervals for the Poisson parameter are nested.

-If a two-sided $1-\alpha$ interval is $(\theta_\ell,\theta_u)$ then the p-values for the corresponding two-sided tests of the hypotheses $\theta_0=\theta_\ell$ and $\theta_0=\theta_u$ are $\alpha$.
-Using this relationship, we can plot the p-value functions of tests corresponding to intervals that are not defined in terms of test inversion, such as minimization-based intervals.
-The lack of nestedness means that the p-value function $\lambda(\theta,x)$ of the corresponding test is not a proper function for $x\in\mathcal{X}$ fixed, since some values of $\theta$ are mapped to more than one p-value.
+If a two-sided $1-\alpha$ interval is $(\theta_\ell,\theta_u)$, then the $p$-values for the corresponding two-sided tests of the hypotheses $\theta_0=\theta_\ell$ and $\theta_0=\theta_u$ are $\alpha$.
+Using this relationship, we can plot the $p$-value functions of tests corresponding to intervals that are not defined in terms of test inversion, such as minimization-based intervals.
+The lack of nestedness means that the $p$-value function $\lambda(\theta,x)$ of the corresponding test is not a proper function for $x\in\mathcal{X}$ fixed, since some values of $\theta$ are mapped to more than one $p$-value.
 For some intervals, this problem becomes extreme.
-Two examples of this are the Kabaila--Byrne and Crow--Gardner intervals for a Poisson mean, shown in Figure \ref{fig4}.
-For other intervals, the lack of nestedness results in less extreme p-value functions.
-An example of this is the Schilling--Doi interval for a binomial proportion; in Figure \ref{fig4} the jumps in its p-value function are shown as vertical lines, in order to make the consequences of the non-nestedness easier to spot.
+Two examples of this are the Kabaila--Byrne and Crow--Gardner intervals for a Poisson mean, shown in Figure~\ref{fig4}.
+For other intervals, the lack of nestedness results in less extreme $p$-value functions.
+An example of this is the Schilling--Doi interval for a binomial proportion; in Figure~\ref{fig4} the jumps in its $p$-value function are shown as vertical lines, in order to make the consequences of the non-nestedness easier to spot.